ANNOUNCEMENT: New case study & toolkit

 For more information on Hunger Through My Lens, contact Lauren Engle, project lead, at (303) 228-7973.

 What does hunger really look like in America?
 Fifteen Colorado women — real-life experts — document how hunger impacts their lives and communities for Hunger Through My Lensto create positive change.
 Watch the PBS NewsHour report about the advocacy project and participants who are taking aim at hunger with cameras to put real faces and stories to the overwhelming statistics.
 The report went viral, generating millions of views and social media shares, online discussion and a feature on Upworthy.
 Share with others, and join the conversation with us on social media.

 You have the opportunity to experience Hunger Through My Lens in-person!
 All are invited to see the work of the participants and learn about the issue of hunger from the real-life experts’ points of view.
 View photos from the opening exhibit.

-Check back for upcoming exhibit dates or sign up for our newsletter to receive notifications.
+Check back for additional upcoming exhibit dates or sign up for our newsletter to receive notifications.

 “Photovoice is a process by which people can identify, represent, and enhance their community through specific photographic technique” (Wang & Burris, 1997).

 Photovoice is a form of participatory action research developed by Caroline Wang and Mary Anne Burris.
 The three main goals of photovoice are to enable people to record and reflect their community’s strengths and concerns, to promote discussion about important issues through group discussions of photographs, and finally to reach and influence policy makers (Wang & Burris, 1997).
 This model has the ability to empower participants and communities by enabling individuals to share their pictures and stories with decision makers.